ValerioMedeiros/BEval/README.md

 2. In terminal, type:

-    java -jar BIntegration.jar --install
+    `java -jar BIntegration.jar --install`

 3. Past the file path of binary probcli

-### To run:
+### Solving one proof obligation:

-Use the shortcut (Command+P or CRTL+P) to call the B Integration in AtelierB`s interactive prover with a current proof obligation.
+1. Use the shortcut (`Command+P` or `CRTL+P`) to call the B Integration in AtelierB`s interactive prover with a current proof obligation.

+2. Load the rule created, type in interactive prover terminal `pc` to precompile the rule created.

+3. Apply the rule selecting the new rule in theory list and clicking in `mp(Tac(..))`

 [BIntegration]: https://www.dropbox.com/s/fvdozx39xaa3h92/BIntegration.jar